Looking for a way to turn a computer on and off remotely to perform critical or time-sensitive tasks?

 It even allows you to manage some network routing concerns such as scanning the latter in search of MAC addresses and IP.

-Programmable, usable for several computers and compatible (for certain actions) with Linux, AquilaWOL knows how to make itself very useful.
+Programmable, usable for several computers and compatible (for certain actions) with Linux, AquilaWOL knows how to be very useful.
 You even have access to an emergency button that allows you to shut down all computers on the network with a single click.
 Open source, translated into French, this tool is often recommended for its easy and multiple use.

 Wake ON Lan for Android

 Most Wake on LAN requires a second computer to wake up the first.
-There is, however, a Android application which allows you to perform the same operations from a phone or tablet.
+There is, however, a application Android which allows you to perform the same operations from a phone or tablet.
 However, it is essential that users configure Wake on Lan support on their network or computer.